unturned-info/unturned-3-knowledgebase/docs/Modding/ModHooks.md

 !!! info
     These events are fired on server and client.

+### Vehicle Turret Event Hook

+Events for when Turret_X gameobjects are used.

+!!! info
+    These events are fired on server and client.

 ### Weather Event Hook

 Events for day, night, full moon, and weather.